Is Gun Control the Answer to Crime?

 Christ Himself the night of His betrayal when Peter tried to use a sword (Matthew 26:51–53), rebuked his rash behavior and made it clear that the believer, like his Master, is not to rely on weapons for protection.
 Jesus said to Peter, “Put your sword in its place, for all who take the sword will perish by the sword” (Matthew 26:52).

 And during the course of His trial Jesus said, “If my kingdom were of this world, then would my servants fight” (John 18:36).
 Earthly kingdoms are established by force of arms, but Jesus’ kingdom was not earthly.
 In spreading the truth, the Christian is not to resist force with force (Matthew 5:39).
 The desire to take the lives of those who may disagree with us is proof of the spirit of Satan, who was “a murderer from the beginning” (John 8:44).
-The devil, the Antichrist and their followers are the ones that use force (Daniel 7:25; Revelation 13:10).
+The devil, the Antichrist and their followers are the ones that use force to control others (Daniel 7:25; Revelation 13:10).

 The only weapon that the Christian may feel free to use in his defense of the faith is the “sword of the Spirit, which is the word of God” (Ephesians 6:17; Hebrews 4:12; Matthew 26:52).
 The power of the Scripture is the power of love and truth.